K1rakishou/Kuroba-Experimental/README.md

 (Kotlin, RxJava/Coroutines, Room, Work Manager etc).

-The main reason for this fork to come alive is because most of my features are huge, they change a lot of code throughout the whole app and it's really hard to review them and I have lots of other idea which will require even more code changes so we (with Adamantcheese) decided that it will be easier for both of us if I just do my own fork.
+The main reason for this fork to come alive is because most of my features are huge, they change a lot of code throughout the whole app and it's really hard to review them and I have lots of other ideas which will require even more code changes so we (with Adamantcheese) decided that it will be easier for both of us if I just do my own fork.

 ### Where do I get the APK?